Fort Augustus Abbey: Closure

-In 1993, owing to changing educational patterns in Scotland which caused a falling roll, Abbot Mark Dilworth took the decision to close the school.
+In 1993, owing to changing educational patterns in Scotland which caused a falling roll, Abbot Mark Dilworth decided to close the school.
 This left the monks with no form of outreach and a drastic drop in income.
 Inverness and Nairn Enterprise (part of Highlands and Islands Enterprise) introduced the monks to entrepreneur Tony Harmsworth, who was commissioned to install a small Heritage exhibition to provide an immediate income for the monks while he devised a rescue package.
 It quickly became clear that a small business could never generate sufficient income to support the monks and the rambling Victorian buildings so a major project was begun.
 The business comprised the largest private heritage exhibition in Scotland, study bedrooms converted into tourist bedrooms (which could be used for retreats), a restaurant, gift shop and a number of franchised businesses including a boat operator and re-enactment centre.

-The enterprises initially showed great promise, becoming a major tourism force in the Highlands, but it was discovered that the buildings needed far more spending upon them than had ever been envisaged.
+The enterprises initially showed great promise, becoming a major tourism force in the Highlands, but it was discovered that the buildings required more costly repairs than had been envisaged.
 A larger project was being considered with finance from Historic Scotland and the Local Enterprise Company, but the business was closed down before this could be put into effect.
 The heritage centre was closed in 1998 and when the monks left, the buildings, which had been leased to the monks at £5 per year, reverted to the Lovat Family and were later sold to a consortium including television presenter Terry Nutkins.
-They, in turn, sold the abbey to the Santon Group who converted the buildings into apartments known as The Highland Club.
-The original abbey website from its time as one of Scotland's most prestigious visitor centres is still preserved here.
+The original abbey website from its time as visitor centres is remains live.